 Type of Activity: Grant

-Why do we think this organization is important?
+Why do we think this project is a good idea?

-Democracy Fund Voice approved a grant to Stand Up Republic in the amount of up to $25o,000 in 2017.
+In 2017, Democracy Fund Voice approved a two-year grant to Demand Progress Action in the amount of up to $200,000.

 Type of Activity: Advocacy Grant.